annemano/cultivate_app/README.md

 - Implement pundit to manage authorizations across the app, especially in the communities
 - Improve the search option when creating a new Community
 - Possibility to filter posts
+- Edit the profile settings page so that the user can select their own nickname

 (Rails app generated with [lewagon/rails-templates](https://github.com/lewagon/rails-templates), created by the [Le Wagon coding bootcamp](https://www.lewagon.com) team.)